derrandz/gemini-dht-spec/Messages-In-The-Overlay.md

 This message is used to share the joining of a new peer in a group and by maintenance to report unavailability or change of peer configuration.

-This message is usually bound to a group.
+This message is usually bound to a group and broadcasted to the members.